 The dashboard isn't what it used to be.
 In fact, it's much better now… and much more informative.
 Take advantage of that information and keep your vehicle running the way it's meant to.

-Have you ever had an experience like this in Brooklyn Park, MN?
+Have you ever had an experience like this in PRINCETON, MN?
 You drive through the one of those automatic car washes.
 When you get to the end, where the dryer is blowing, your Check Engine light starts flashing!

 You fear the worst, but within a block or two, the light stops flashing, but stays on.
 By the next day, the light is off.